 - Remove from the heat and add the cooked quinoa.

 For complete ingredients and steps on how to make this gluten-free soup, see the recipe card below.

 Can I freeze gluten-free quinoa soup?

-Yes, you can freeze gluten-free quinoa soup.
+Yes, like most gluten-free soup you can freeze gluten-free quinoa soup.
 The quinoa gets a little mushy.
 If it absorbs too much of the liquid, simply add more broth after you defrost it.